 Special Right Triangles Calculator

-This special right triangles calculator will help you to solve the chosen triangle in a blink of an eye.
-Select the triangle you need and type the given values - the remaining parameters will be calculated automatically.
-Special right triangles are right triangles for which simple formulas exist.
+The special right triangles are right triangles for which simple formulas exist.
 That allows quick calculations, so you don't need to use the Pythagorean theorem or some advanced method.
-Scroll down to read more about special right triangles formulas and rules.
+Scroll down to read more about special right triangle formulas and rules.

 Special right triangles 30 60 90